geopastore/geopastore.github.io/_posts/2025-12-05-WesternStates.md

   <p>

   <p>
     The table shows the percent probability to be extracted each year, with the equivalent tickets.
 The numbers are demoralising for new entrants: since 2023 they have less than 1% chance of being extracted.
-Probabilities are not particularly in my favour with 4 tickets either (me) — I essentially go from about 0.6% to 1.4% in 3 years.
+Probabilities are not particularly in my favour with 4 tickets either — I essentially go from about 0.6% to 1.4% in 3 years.
 The probability growth pattern (more than doubling every 3 years) is similar, but ten years ago I would have gone from 6% to 15% in the same span.
   </p>

   <p align="center">